Q: How can commercial signs help my business?

 Q: What is DPI(dots per inch)?

 A: DPI is a standard of measurement for the resolution of images that describes the number of dots per inch (dpi) that are used to create the image.
 The higher the dpi is, the higher the resolution is, which translates to better quality of your final product.
+So if you want the best looking signs for your company ensure that you’re sending files with high DPI.

 Q: What is the difference between bitmap and vector images and which is the best?